thacherT1D/new-angular-curriculum/10 - Building Apps/06 - Simple Interactivity.md

 By the end of this lesson you will be able to:

-- Follow a 4-step process to create a basic interactive app
+- Follow a 4-step process to create a basic Angular interactive app
-- Define and reference a Module
-- Define and insert a Component
-- Define a Controller and define event handlers
-- Define a Template that displays Controller data and triggers events

 ## Rationale